"Dynamical" interactions and gauge invariance: Introduction

-In this paper we used a higher-spin electromagnetic interaction theory developed by ourselves, based on the ``dynamical'' representation of the Poincar\'e algebra as a dynamical principle which leads to a non-minimal coupling.
-The ``dynamical'' representations are built up by introducing a plane electromagnetic field into the free Poincar\'e algebra.
+In this paper we use a higher-spin electromagnetic interaction theory developed by us earlier, based on the ``dynamical'' representation of the Poincar\'e algebra as a dynamical principle which leads to a nonminimal coupling.
 The representations are constructed from the generators of the free Poincar\'e algebra and the external field in such a way that the new, field-dependent generators obey the commutation relations of free Poincar\'e algebra.
 Introducing the interactions in this way preserves the Poincar\'e symmetry of the free theory and, hopefully, also the number of degrees of freedom of the free theory.
-The ``dynamical'' theory had achieved success in constructing causal spin-$3/2$ equations~\cite{Saar:1999ez} and for justifying the value of gyromagnetic ratio $g=2$ for any spin~\cite{Ots:2001xn}.
+The dynamical theory has achieved success in constructing causal spin-$3/2$ equations~\cite{Saar:1999ez} and for justifying the value of gyromagnetic ratio $g=2$ for any spin~\cite{Ots:2001xn}.

 The paper is organized as follows.
-In Section~2 we give an introduction to the Lorentz--Poincar\'e connection.
-In Section~3 we show how the Poincar\'e group $\PP_{1,3}$ can help to describe physical states.
-In Section~4 we show that an external field can be introduced consistently by employing a nonsingular transformation.
-Using this, in Section~5 we explicitly construct the ``dynamical'' interaction.
-Finally, in Section~6 we treat the Rarita--Schwinger equation in the framework of a ``dynamical'' interaction.
+In Sec.~2 we set up our conventions related to the Poincar\'e group $\PP_{1,3}$.
+In Sec.~3 we explain how the electromagnetic field $A$ can be introduced by using a nonsingular transformation $\VV(A)$, specified by Lorentz-type gauge invariance.
+Realizations are shown for the particular example of plane waves, leading to local phase transformation via $e^{iq\lambda}$.
+In Sec.~4 we treat the Rarita--Schwinger equation.
+Section~5 contains our conclusions and an outlook on future work.